Welcome to Frensham Heights

-I'm Andrew to everyone, I'm not Sir or Headmaster.
-The teachers are still authority figures, I'm still an authority figure, but I don't have to be frightening, I don't have to be distant.
+At Frensham, we use first names for everyone.
+The teachers are still respected, our Head, Rick, is still very much respected, but he doesn't have to be frightening, he doesn’t have to be distant.
 This creates a rich and engaging relationship that doesn't require anger or making children feel like they're not of value.
-It requires higher skills of being inspiring, being focused, being open and caring with that friendship.
+It requires higher skills of being inspiring, being focused, being open and caring.

 Our academic culture